-Note: If you get address not found errors when you visit a website, it is likely that your DNS servers are not set up correctly.
+Note: If you get address not found errors when you go to a website, it is likely that your DNS servers are not set up correctly.
 Contact your ISP to get the DNS server addresses.

 Control Access to the Internet